Welcome to the Alpine Marmot Project

 Faced with these environmental changes, many of our mountain species will become extinct if we do not act now!

 As with the polar bear, the alpine marmot (one of the most emblematic species of the Alps) is suffering from global warming.
 To better understand why the populations are waning, and thus prevent their disappearance, the “Alpine Marmot Project” brings together biologists from different backgrounds.
-Each year, since 1990, we have tirelessly studied 26 families of marmots within the Grande Sassière nature reserve, in the heart of the French Alps.
+Each year, since 1990, we have tirelessly studied marmots in the heart of the French Alps.

 Our scientific missions allow us to understand:

 Our work has helped reveal an important decrease in the number of offspring over the years directly linked to a decrease in the thickness of snow in winter, which foretells a bleak future for our four-legged friends.
-To understand the mecanisms underlying this worrying trend, we need to install a weather station on our study site.
+To understand the mecanisms underlying this worrying trend, we need funding to continue the monitoring of the marmots and their environement.

 It is for this reason that your support for this project is vital and urgent!